Questions

 Configuration for the model, should be a dictionary conforming to [ConfigDict][pydantic.config.ConfigDict].

-Metadata about the fields defined on the model, mapping of field names to [FieldInfo][pydantic.fields.FieldInfo].
+Metadata about the fields defined on the model, mapping of field names to [FieldInfo][pydantic.fields.FieldInfo] objects.

 This replaces Model.__fields__ from Pydantic V1.